103.5. Image display with Firefly#

 afw_display.image(deep_coadd)

-To change the mask color from within Firefly, click on the color button for the DETECTED mask layer (red arrow) to open the color picker, and choose cyan.
+Click on the color button for the DETECTED mask layer (red arrow) to open the color picker, and choose cyan (Hex 50E3C2).

 Figure 6: The color for the DETECTOR mask has been reset to cyan.